Part 2 of 2

 His warnings were prescient.
 The nightmare of soulnessness was unleashed and has grown exponentially under the impress of globalization.
-It is superfluous to comment in detail; it is evident on a daily basis to anyone attuned to the rhythms of history; and when one academic can nonetheless still state in a biography of Eliot that “the barbarians did not arrive in his lifetime,” that blind observation is itself symptomatic of a cultural malaise.
+It is superfluous to comment in detail; it is evident on a daily basis to anyone attuned to the rhythms of history.
+When one academic can nonetheless still state in a biography of Eliot that “the barbarians did not arrive in his lifetime,” that blindness is itself symptomatic of a cultural malaise.

-The great contribution of Eliot for those concerned with the malaise of Western culture was to define culture, and to establish, to use his own word, a criterion for art.
-It is a counterblast against those–in the majority among today’s artists, art critics, patrons, publishers, gallery owners, curators, et al.–who toss about clichés claiming that art is too “subjective,” too personal to be defined; that there is no criterion, no standard, that art can be “anything.”
-He also showed that tradition is not synonymous with stagnation and does not preclude innovation; indeed Eliot, Ezra Pound, and others of that milieu, were the great innovators of their time.
+For those concerned with the malaise of Western culture, the great contribution of Eliot was to define culture, and to establish, to use his own word, a criterion for art.
+It is a counterblast against those—the majority among today’s artists, art critics, patrons, publishers, gallery owners, curators, etc.—who toss about clichés claiming that art is too “subjective,” too personal to be defined; that there is no criterion, no standard, that art can be “anything.”
+He also showed that tradition is not synonymous with stagnation and does not preclude innovation.
+Indeed Eliot, Ezra Pound, and others of that milieu were the great innovators of their time.

 Ackroyd, p.
 143.

 T. S. Eliot, The Criterion, Vol. 18, No. 70, October 1938, pp. 38–39.